Tail behavior of sums and differences of log-normal random variables: Numerics

 where the constant $C$ is independent of $x$.
 Comparing the previous estimate with the asymptotics of $F(x)$ (see formula \eqref{genw.eq}), we see that, for a different constant $C$,

-as $x\to 0$.
-This means that the relative error of the Monte Carlo estimate in \eqref{reduced.eq} with $\Lambda$ given by \eqref{lambdaopt.eq} grows only logarithmically in $x$ as $x\to 0$.
+as $x\to0$.
+This means in particular that our estimator is \emph {logarithmically efficient} in the sense of Asmussen and Glynn \cite{AG}, Section VI.1.

 To test the performance of the proposed variance reduction algorithm, we have computed the Monte Carlo estimates with and without variance reduction for different levels $x$, using the same numerical values of the parameters as above.
-Table \ref{ratio.tab} shows the ratio of the standard deviation of the estimate \eqref{standard.eq} to that of the estimate \eqref{reduced.eq}, where the value of $\Lambda^*$ is given by \eqref{lambdaopt.eq}.
-The reduction factors are greater than one for all values of $x$ and in general quite spectacular, ranging from $4-5$ for not so small probabilities of order of $1\%$ to hundreds for probabilities of order of $10^{-6}$.
+Table~\ref{ratio.tab} shows the relative error of the estimate~\eqref{reduced.eq}, where the value of ${\veee\Lambda }^*$ is given by \eqref{lambdaopt.eq} as well as the ratio of the \emph {standard deviation} of the estimate \eqref{standard.eq} to that of the estimate \eqref{reduced.eq}.
+The relative errors appear quite stable and the reduction factors are greater than one for all values of $x$ and in general quite spectacular, ranging from 4--5 for not so small probabilities of order of $1\%$ to hundreds for probabilities of order of $10^{-6}$.

-Figure \ref{relerr.fig} shows the relative error of the estimate \eqref{reduced.eq} with the value of $\Lambda^*$ given by \eqref{lambdaopt.eq} (the standard deviation divided by the value of the estimate, computed over $10^6$ trajectories).
-As shown by the theoretical analysis of the variance, the relative error grows only logarithmically in $x$, which means that even for very small probabilities (such as $10^{-100}$), our estimator requires a reasonable number of trajectories to obtain adequate precision.
+Figure~\ref{relerr.fig} shows the relative error of the estimate \eqref {reduced.eq} with the value of ${\veee\Lambda}^*$ given by \eqref {lambdaopt.eq} (the standard deviation divided by the value of the estimate, computed over $10^6$ trajectories).
+As shown by the theoretical analysis of the variance, the relative error grows only logarithmically in~$x$, which means that even for very small probabilities (such as $10^{-100}$), our estimator requires a reasonable number of trajectories to obtain adequate precision.